-Several stakeholders highlighted a difference between not suspending a generator under external administration and AEMO applying the same kind of discretion to a retailer under external administration.
+In their submission to the consultation paper, several stakeholders highlighted a difference between not suspending a generator under external administration and AEMO applying the same kind of discretion to a retailer under external administration.
 The Energy Networks Association (ENA) and Ausgrid were particularly concerned about a retailer continuing to accumulate debt in network charges, which the network businesses may not be able to recover if the retailer is under external administration.
-The ENA and Ausgrid were also concerned that while the Retailer of Last Resort (ROLR) procedure is underway, creditors may still have claims against generators if there are cross guarantees in place with the retailers.32 This issue is discussed further in Chapter 4.
+The ENA and Ausgrid were also concerned that while the Retailer of Last Resort (ROLR) procedure is underway, creditors may still have claims against generators if there are cross guarantees in place with the retailers.34 This issue is discussed further in Chapter 4.

 The only other stakeholder comment on this topic was from PIAC, who recommended that AEMO should consider reliability when deciding whether to suspend a market participant.
-PIAC considered that these factors are of different levels of importance when applied to generators and when applied to retailers.33
+PIAC considered that these factors are of different levels of importance when applied to generators and when applied to retailers.35